postmanlabs/pmquickstarts/site/pmguides/src/http_cats/http_cats.md

 Duration: 1

-People can use **pre-request scripts** for setting up their main request (e.g., calculating or retrieving a variable).
+People can use **pre-request scripts** for setting up their main request (for example, calculating or retrieving a variable).
 Let’s do that now.
 Under the **Pre-request Script** tab, add this code to retrieve all of our scraped hyperlinks and remove one to be used in this request (remember to save this data as a variable so that it can be accessed in the main request):

 ```javascript
 let arrayOfCodes = JSON.parse(pm.environment.get("allCodes"));